perezperret/quick-url/readme.md

 # quick-url

 A very simple JavaScript URL builder.
 It is based on `ng2-router`'s navigation API.
 The query params can be infinitely nested, although the utility of this is limited, it's a nice recursion exercise.
+You can check out a [live example](https://quick-url-demo.netlify.com/), with [its source](https://github.com/perezperret/quick-url-demo/tree/master).

 ## Usage